BayazidT/E-CovidProtectionEquipment/README.md

 ## about the project

 This project is just for develope a simple e-commerce type webapplication using raw PHP code and design is using HTML5,CSS3,Boostrap4.
+I actually made it when I was in lockdown for corona virus pandemic

 ### Landing